Jump to a section:

 A few tricks to move things along

-There are a number of simple measures you may consider and try at any stage of your life in order to prevent or to get rid of constipation symptoms.
+There are a number of simple measures you may consider and try at any stage of your life in order to prevent or treat constipation symptoms, including functional constipation.

 Dulcolax® range of solutions